Suggested names needing further evidence, without further evidence currently being found

 · Lionel Edmund Rose MBE (1948-2011) Former multiple world boxing champion, first Indigenous Australian named Australian of the Year.

-· Albert "Tibby" Cotter (1883–1917) State and International cricket the best fast bowler through the first decade of the 20th century he had a reputation for breaking stumps.
+· Albert "Tibby" Cotter (1883–1917) State and International cricketer the best fast bowler through the first decade of the 20th century: he had a reputation for breaking stumps.
 Served at Gallipoli, shot and died at Beersheba WW1.
 WW2 soldiers visited his grave in Palestine “the most noted Australian cricketer killed in the last war”

 · Leslie Arthur “Les” Slee (1928-1990) world champion axeman.
 Initiated 28 Nov 1980 in Lodge Belfied No 855 GLNSW & ACT